Engaging the Community of Nonprofits

 How do I receive grants from DonorsTrust?

-We do not offer a pre-approval, per se.
-New grantees are reviewed at the time a donor advisor requests a gift.
-If the organization meets the criteria noted above, the request is advanced to our Board of Directors for approval.
-Once approved, grantees stay on the “approved” list for three years, at which time they can be re-approved.
+We do not offer a pre-approval.
+Rather, new grantees are reviewed at the time a donor advisor requests a gift.
+If an organization meets the criteria noted above, the request is advanced to our Board of Directors for approval.
+Once approved, grantees stay on the “approved” list for three years, at which time they are eligible for re-approval.

 I received a grant from DonorsTrust.
 How do I thank the donor?

 If the donor chose to share contact information with you in the grant transmittal letter or if it is from someone with whom you already know, please feel free to contact the donor.
 Some donors choose to give anonymously.
-While we can’t share further information if that is the choice the donor made, we are happy to send along a thank you note if you wish.
+While we can’t share further information on the identities of these individuals, we are happy to send along a thank you note if you wish.

-Note that any gift from DonorsTrust is just that – a gift from DonorsTrust, not the donor.
-No tax receipt should be provided to the donor recommending the grant as that donor’s tax deductible gift occurred when he or she contributed to the fund at DonorsTrust.
+Note that any gift from DonorsTrust is just that—a gift from DonorsTrust and not the donor for legal and tax purposes.
+No tax receipt should be provided to the donor recommending the grant as that donor’s tax-deductible gift occurred when he or she contributed to the fund at DonorsTrust.

 How do I update our contact information?

 Use the Contact Us form to share that information with our team.
-Thank you for helping us to keep our records tidy!
+Thank you for helping us to keep our records up to date!

-I have a donor who may benefit from DonorsTrust.
+I know a donor who may benefit from opening an account with DonorsTrust.
 Do you accept donor referrals?

 Absolutely.
 We are always eager to help you solve your donors’ problems, be it tax situation, donor intent concerns, planned giving questions, or concerns over privacy.
 Reach out to anyone on our team, email tellmemore@donorstrust.org, or call us at 703-535-3563.